 Former MLB All-Star Pitcher

-Career Highlights: All-Star pitcher Mark Mulder has a strong golf game too, as he has won the past three American Century Celebrity Golf Championships.
-A two-time All-Star with the Oakland Athletics, Mark Mulder anchored the team’s powerful pitching rotation – nicknamed the “Big Three” – along with Barry Zito and Tim Hudson from 2000 to 2004.
-In his first full season with the Athletics in 2001, Mulder showed his dominance leading the American League with 21 wins.
-The following season he was equally impressive winning 19 games and striking out a career-best 159 batters.
+Career Highlights: All-Star pitcher Mark Mulder has a strong golf game too, as he won his third consecutive American Century Celebrity Golf Championship last year.
+A two-time All-Star Mulder showed his dominance in his first full season with the Oakland Athletics in 2001 leading the American League with 21 wins.
+He was equally impressive he following season winning 19 games and striking out a career-best 159 batters.
 Limited by injuries in 2003, he still won 15 games and posted a career-high 3.13 ERA.
+Mulder anchored the Athletics’ powerful pitching rotation – nicknamed the “Big Three” – along with Barry Zito and Tim Hudson from 2000 to 2004.
 During his Athletics tenure, the team made the postseason four years in a row from 2000 to 2003 and Mulder posted a 71-42 record.
 He led the American League in complete games in 2003 and 2004 and shutouts in 2001 and 2003.
 Traded to St. Louis in 2005, Mulder finished the season 16-8 with a 3.64 ERA, and helped the Cardinals reach the National League Championship Series.
 He finished his career with a 103-60 record, 4.18 ERA and 834 strikeouts.